You want potential customers to do a lot of thins.

-Next, you can target commercial keywords, advertising on AdWords, and drive traffic to your products landing pages.
+Next, you can target commercial keywords, advertising on Google Ads and drive traffic to your products landing pages.
 It’s a good strategy to directly pitch your product to a customer and boost your chances of a landing page conversion.

 What if you’re ranking on the first page for informational keywords (belonging to an earlier stage of the buyer’s cycle) through your search engine optimization efforts?